 “How Do I Handle This?”

 Don’t let this be a stressful time for you.
-Rather, enjoy your baby and taking these opportunities to enjoy and bond with your child.
+It passes quickly.
+Instead, enjoy your baby and take these extra little opportunities to snuggle, bond and enjoy your child.

 More Articles You Might Like:

 - Breast Milk Production: Is Baby Getting Enough?

 - Lactation Cookies and the Truth: Can a Cookie Boost Your Milk Supply?

 - 20 Ways to Increase Breast Milk Production